abapPM/ABAP-Tap/README.md

 NO WARRANTIES, [MIT License](https://github.com/abapPM/ABAP-Tap/blob/main/LICENSE)

 > [!IMPORTANT]
-> This project is still experimental.
-All features described below are implemented.
+> All features described below are implemented.
-> There are some test classes to validate the core features, but they lack full test coverage.
+> The test class validates the core features, but is lacking full test coverage.
-> Any help to implement more tests is much appreciated.
+> Any help in implementing additional tests is greatly appreciated.

 ## Usage